-In the classroom, students collaborate with peers and learn to cooperate with others.
+In the classroom, students are supported in developing positive relationships with peers and teachers.

 In our experience, school refusal is often the result of a larger concern such as bullying, feeling overwhelmed or lost in school, or acting out in defiance.
 This is a common struggle that we have extensive experience handling.